Franghiz Ahmadova

-Franghiz Ahmadova (Azerbaijani: Firəngiz Əhmədova; 1928–2011) also Firangiz Ahmedova, was a prominent Azerbaijani operatic soprano and music teacher.
+Franghiz Yusif qizi Ahmadova (23 September 1928 – 16 December 2011) was a prominent Azerbaijani operatic soprano and music teacher.
 From 1951, she performed as a soloist at the Azerbaijani State Opera.
 She toured widely across the former Soviet Union, singing in the major opera houses of eastern Europe.

 Biography

 Franghiz Ahmadova was born on 23 September 1928 in Baku, Azerbaijan SSR, Soviet Union.
 She enjoyed music as a child, encouraged by her father who worked in the oil sector.
 Her mother, a botany teacher, realized that she was talented enough to attend the Baku Music College, where she was enrolled without previous experience.
 She went on to attend the Baku Academy of Music where she studied under Margarita Kolotova, graduating in 1955.